 Hey there,

-I'm Liz, a registered dental hygienist and myofunctional therapist.
+I'm Liz, a registered dental hygienist with advanced training in oral-systemic education principles and orofacial myofunctional therapy.

 I have worked in the dental field since 2011 when I started as a sterilization technician in a surgical clinic at the University of Nebraska Medical Center College of Dentistry in Lincoln, Nebraska, where I ultimately ended up graduating with a Bachelor of Science in Dental Hygiene in 2015.